JessicaMeixner-NOAA/WW3-tools/hr-eval/README.md

 3- for the statistcal analysis I used the code and called mvalstats.py to calculate the statistcs. (stat.py)It created the spreadsheets with this format ({folder}_stats.csv)

 4- plotstat.py, in this code you can plot the outputs of the stat.py.
 In the code, there is a switch that you can define if you want to consider all the vlues for all the models or the amount that covers all of them. when this value () is False,it plots the full range and when it is true it only plots up to values that is covered by all of the inputs.

+## Note from Jessica
+most of the last parts of the creating and making plots is not well documented (yet).
+The stats file i used as been moved to: /scratch1/NCEPDEV/climate/Jessica.Meixner/processsatdata/statshr3.nc